songhan89/multi-agent-RL-patrol-dispatch/README.md

 by dispatch rules
 * We may need to explore dispatch rules benefit vs `free learning` approach

 20 Aug -
 * Fix the reward .
-Currently it learns towards lower reward
+Currently it learns towards lower reward [done]
-* Implement best reward action spaces
+* Implement best reward action spaces [done]
-* Code review of existing implementation [V]
+* Code review of existing implementation [done]

+28 Aug
+Learning:
+* It seems that the reward structure is better when it is set to zero at every step, and return the state reward at the end of the episode

+High priority
+* Clean up training code - standardise training iteration and episode
+* How to resume training ?

+Medium
+* Setup benchmark with myopic
+* Setup q-mix learning

+Low priority
+* Understand the NN architecture size